F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 ### [String Literals](https://en.cppreference.com/w/cpp/language/string_literal)
  The standard string literal is writen as `"literal"`.
-However, we need to escape some characters in such literals, therefore, a *raw string* literal is sometimes more desirable: `R"(literal)"` If our literal contains `(` or `)`, this is stil not enough, however, the delimiter can be extended to any string with a maximum length of 16 characters, for example:
+However, we need to escape some **special characters** in such literals, therefore, a *raw string* literal is sometimes more desirable: `R"(literal)"`.

+ If our literal contains `(` or `)`, this is stil not enough, however, the delimiter can be extended to any string with a maximum length of 16 characters, for example:
  `R"lit(literal)lit"`.

+ Raw string literals also useful for **multi-line string literals**.

 ### Formatting strings
 The usage of modern string formating is either